projectglow/glow/docs/source/contributing.rst

 Join the monthly office hours
 -----------------------------

-Once you are using glow, the monthly office hours provide an opportunity keep up to date with new developments.
+Monthly office hours provide an opportunity keep up to date with new developments with Glow.
 Please send an email to glow [dot] maintainers [at] gmail.com to join.

 --------------------------